 - A bunch of fresh spearmint

-- Boil four cups of water in your kettle.
+- Boil the water.
+Put four cups of water in your kettle and boil.

-- Pour the water into a teapot holding two Lipton® Pure Green Tea bags.
+- Add the tea.
+Pour the water into a teapot holding two Lipton® Pure Green Tea bags.

-- Twist and tear up some fresh spearmint leaves.
-Put them in a glass, and pour the tea over them.
+- Add the mint.
+Twist and tear up some fresh spearmint leaves.
+Put them in a glass and pour the tea over them.
 This disturbs the mint, letting the flavor infuse quicker.

-- Add a squeeze of lemon, and you’re done.
+- Add some lemon.
+Squeeze in a little bit of lemon, and you’re done!